LeafSnap and Simple Keyboard Took removed from Google Playstore

 Description

-The Google Play Store is where almost all Android customers download their apps, and while itโ€™s a simple and easy process for users, developers arenโ€™t.
+The Google Play Store is where almost all Android customers download their apps, and while it’s a simple and easy process for users, developers aren’t.
 Google is notorious for being careless, removing apps from the market for inexplicable and sometimes automated reasons.
 Today, they banned two additional apps from the App Store for the wrong purposes.

-Why Remove the simple Keyboard From the play store
+Why Remove the Simple Keyboard From the Play Store

-Open-source software Simple Keyboard is the latest popular app to fall victim to Googleโ€™s nefarious behavior.
-This app with developer removed the account from the Play Store on January 28, 2022, without any explanation.
+Open-source App Simple Keyboard is the latest popular app to fall victim to Google’s nefarious behavior.
+Without any explanation, this app developer removed the account from the Play Store on January 28, 2022.

 The developer claims that there were no emails before its cancellation and that it cannot identify the alleged bug.
 However, three years ago, the app had some updates due to the app icon looking a lot like the Google keyboard (it has since been changed).

-Many other programs are on the market based on the same source code.
-The developer speculates that may be whyโ€”they removed their app (for example, itโ€™s flagged as a duplicate of another app, but thatโ€™s just a guess.
+Many other Apps are on the market based on the same source code.
+The developer speculates that may be why—they removed their app (for example, it’s flagged as a duplicate of another app, but that’s just a guess.
 The only contact Google will accept is emailing them to terminate an account.
 No, without explaining why and why:

 In our view, it is unacceptable for Google to close accounts without warning of violations or even an opportunity to appeal.
 For example, we looked for more information if an email disappeared into spam or a statement that did not belong to the same folder.